 The PARTISPACE project starts from the assumption that all young people participate though not always recognised in mainstream contexts.
 The study explores the different ways in which young people participate in decisions “which concern them and, in general, the life of their communities” in formal, non-formal and informal settings and how this is supported or inhibited by local youth policies and youth work?
 The project involves in-depth ethnographic research and action research with young people to explore existing and alternative forms of participation.
 PARTISPACE involves partners from: Bulgaria, France, Germany, Italy, Sweden, Switzerland, Turkey and the UK.

 The aim of this research is to bring the gendered stories of transnational mothers engaged in postgraduate international education to the centre of discussion about migration.
 Contact: Kate.Smith@hud.ac.uk

-The evaluation of the De-Institutionalisation of children’s care in Bulgaria project is being conducted as an action research project which actively plays back learning on an ongoing basis to inform the DI process.
-This has involved dialogue with key stakeholders including Coalition for Childhood 2025 and National partners to preventing the chaotic placement of children and influence change in the law concerning the function of small group homes for children.
-Now in its second phase the evaluation is seeking to influence a shift in thinking to inform the implementation of DI policy.
-Contact: B.Percy-Smith@hud.ac.uk
+Now in its third phase and using an action research approach using findings working with key partners to influence a shift in thinking to inform child care reform to inform child care reform.
+This has involved dialogue with key stakeholders including Coalition for Childhood 2025, and National and International partners to preventing the chaotic placement of children and influence change in the law concerning the function of small group homes for children.

 The purpose of this study was to better understand the needs and experiences of young people when they leave care.
 (2016-2017), PI: B.Percy-Smith@hud.ac.uk